 III.
 Proposed Actions

-OSHA is proposing to increase the existing burden hour estimate for the collection of information requirements specified by the Standards from 3,137 hours to 3,163 hours, a total increase of 26 hours.
-As a result of the Standards Improvement Project Phase III (SIP-III) Final Rule, the Agency identified new requirements for employers to have permanently affixed labels attached to slings and shackles as prescribed by the manufacturer's recommendations.
-The Agency will summarize any comments submitted in response to this notice and will include this summary in its request to OMB.
+OSHA is requesting that OMB extend its approval of the information collection requirements contained in the Shipyard Employment Standards (29 CFR 1915.113(b)(1) and 29 CFR 1915.172(d)).
+OSHA is proposing to decrease the existing burden hour estimate for the collection of information requirements specified by the Standards from 3,520 hours to 2,137 hours, a total decrease of 383 hours.
+This proposed adjustment decrease is a result of a decline in the number of establishments from 717 to 639 based on updated data.
+The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.

 Type of Review: Extension of a currently approved collection.